alexsantostx94/portfolio-alex-santos/src/pages/index.md

       - title: UX & Product Design
         content: >-
           I incorporate Human-centered design principles into all of the experiences I create.
-I am an advocate for the users and I ensure that key design decisons align with stakeholder goals.
+I am an advocate for the users and ensure that key design decisons align with stakeholder goals.
       - title: Visual Design
         content: >-